MalikHettige/desync-saml-orm-ssti-chain/study-guides/01-desync-study-guide.md

 - Classic CL.TE and TE.CL — the 2019-era techniques most tutorials teach — are now blocked by default on most major CDNs and reverse proxies (Cloudflare, AWS ALB, modern nginx/HAProxy configs).
 Finding one on a well-known target in 2026 is rare.
 - The techniques that are still landing valid, paid findings today are the newer, uglier ones: 0.CL, CL.0, TE.0, H2-downgrade desyncs, chunk-extension abuse, and client-side desync (CSD).
 These require more setup and more patience to confirm.
 - Confirmation is the hard part, not the concept.
 Most people who “find” a desync actually found a flaky server and a coincidence.
-Programs will bounce unconfirmed smuggling reports as N/A fast — this is a technique where rigor in Ir PoC matters more than almost anywhere else in Ir focus areas.
+Programs will bounce unconfirmed smuggling reports as N/A fast — this is a technique where rigor in my PoC matters more than almost anywhere else in the focus areas.
 - This is a good skill to *understand* deeply.
 It is not a fast or reliable path for my first bounty.

 ---